Kenderdine Student Travel at Dickinson

 What criteria are used to determine funding?: R&D looks for:

 - Work is typically the result of a collaborative student/faculty research project or 500-level independent research course.
-Examples of origins of such research include a Dana Research Assistantship; a formal student/faculty research project supported by R&D or other externally funding source.
+Examples of origins of such research include a Dana Research Assistantship; a formal student/faculty research project supported by R&D or other external funding source.

 - Student members of student-faculty research teams may apply for funding to travel to conferences where the results of research are presented; faculty members who are co-presenting should also complete an Application for R&D Support to Travel and Present a Paper at a Conference.